kslav/data_challenge_ophthalmology/README.md

 ## OVERVIEW:
 This was a data challenge -- to be completed within 40 hours -- composed of two aims based on the analysis of simulated patient data.
 These two aims are as follows:
 * <ins>Aim 1</ins>: Assess the relationship between the number of cigarettes smoked per day and the prevalence of diabetes in a set of over 4,000 patients.
+  * Q1: Spend some time exploring the tables data and show or discuss what you find.
+What are the types of data quality issues will have to consider?
+  * Q2: Is there a relationship between the number of cigarettes smoked per day and the prevalence of diabetes?
+Run a statistical test to determine significance, interpret the results and create a visualization to display this.
 * <ins>Aim 2</ins>: Design a segmentation algorithm for segmenting retinal vasculature from ophthalmic images, using two sets of ground truth segmentations for evaluating segmentation quality.
+  * Q1: Explain your rationale in designing the algorithm, choosing the evaluation metrics and discuss how your algorithm outputs compared to the two graders’.
+  * Q2: Does your algorithm perform differently between images from normal eyes and diseased eyes?
+  * Q3: Assess the image quality of this dataset, does image quality influence your algorithm performance?
+  * Q4: This small set of images were provided to you to assess the feasibility of building a deep learning model to perform the same task with additional images, based on the analysis you performed above, is it feasible?
+What additional images and or additional workflows need to be implemented?

 All files and data associated with each aim are stored under the folders **Aim1** and **Aim2**, respectively.
-A summary of all analyses and key findings for both aims is presented in *Slavkova_Report_DataChallenge.pdf* in the main branch.
+A summary of all analyses and key findings addressing the questions for both aims is presented in *Slavkova_Report_DataChallenge.pdf* in the main branch.

 ## Getting started with Aim1
+Within the Aim1 folder, you will find the following subfolders:
+* <ins>Data</ins>: Contains four CSV files of simualted patient information, including clinical variables, demographic information, patient history, and clinician notes.
+* <ins>Code</ins>: Contains one R script, *stat_analysis_smokers.R*, which runs all analyses on the data under **Data**.

+To reproduce the analysis, please follow these steps:
+1. Ensure that your system satisfies the following R requirements:
+   * R version 3.6.2 or greater
+   * R packages: gplots, ggplot2, tidyverse, data.table
+   * RStudio Version 2022.12.0+353 or greater (ideal for visualizing results)
+2. Open *stat_analysis_smokers.R* in RStudio (or other IDE of choice) and set `homedir <- [path of repo on your machine]/Aim1/Data/`
+3. Run the entire script with `CMD + Shift + Enter/Return`.
+Plots in RStudio will be visualized in the lower right corner

 ## Getting started with Aim2
 Within the Aim2 folder, you will find the following subfolders: